An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Numerical Experiments for MPB-FA

-\paragraph{Sythetic data experiment} We illustrate the performance gain of the active-cut policy through a numerical study on the problem: $\min\, \frac{1}{2}\|x\|^2 + \max\{x^T y + d : y\in [-1, 1]^n, d\in [-1, 1], A y + c d\leq b\}$.
 The dimension of the problem, $n$, is five times the number of constraints $m$, and $A$, $b$, and $c$ are chosen with uniformly random components in $[-1, 1]$.
-The problem is solved with accuracy $\epsilon = 2\cdot 10^{-3}$ and $\delta = 10^{-3}$, while $\rho$ is set to $1$.
+The problem is solved with accuracy $\epsilon = 2\cdot 10^{-3}$, while $\rho$ is set to $1$.
 The implementation \footnote{\href{https://github.com/dfersztand/Improved-Complexity-Analysis-for-the-Proximal-Bundle-Algorithm-Under-a-Novel-Perspective}{https://github.com/dfersztand/Improved-Complexity-Analysis-for-the-Proximal-Bundle-Algorithm-Under-a-Novel-Perspective}} is done in Julia.
 All experiments were conducted on an Intel Xeon Platinum processor machine featuring 48 cores and 4 GB of RAM per core.
-This problem captures the essential structure of many composite nonsmooth problems, such as SVM and two-stage robust optimization.
+This problem captures the structure of many composite nonsmooth problems, such as SVM and robust optimization.

-\cref{fig: experiment} illustrates this tradeoff by comparing the memory usage (bundle size), optimality gap, and total runtime of the three policies.
-For the two leftmost plots of \cref{fig: experiment}, which illustrate the memory requirement and iteration complexity across the three bundle management policies, we have chosen $n = 200$ and $m = 40$.
+\Cref{fig: experiment} illustrates this tradeoff by comparing the memory usage (bundle size), optimality gap, and total runtime of the three policies.
+For the two leftmost plots of \Cref{fig: experiment}, which illustrate the memory requirement and iteration complexity across the three bundle management policies, we have chosen $n = 200$ and $m = 40$.
 The rightmost plot shows the runtime of the MPB-FA for the three bundle management policies with instances of increasing problem size.
 The runtimes have been averaged over 20 random instances, with the shaded area representing the interquartile range.